srikrishnaveturi/srikrishnaveturi/README.md

 ### Hi there 👋
 Machine learning and robotics enthusiast, check out my repositories for a quick look at my projects.<br>
-I’m currently working on machine learning intergration with flutter
+I’m currently working on machine learning integration with flutter

 <!--
 **srikrishnaveturi/srikrishnaveturi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.